theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

 ### Step 1: Generate label images

 To generate the labels, open the notebook named "generate_labels.ipynb".
-In the notebook you will need to set the directories to which you want to store the labels to and select a CSV file containing the images you want to label with the analysis like ./.
+In the notebook you will need to set the directories to which you want to store the labels to, select a CSV file containing the images you want to label with the analysis like ./csv_files/data_overview.csv for example, and select a zip file that contain all the EMB.csv files that contains at least all the images you wish to label, like ./csv_files/emb_csv_files.zip.
-The CSV file needs to contain
+The CSV file needs to contain the plant_name (e.g. 1-fs-08), scan_nb (e.g. living), image_nb (e.g. 750), voxel_size (e.g. 0.007005), session (e.g. session1), and iths pathname.

 ### Step 2: Generate model